Sea Fisheries

 on design of certain towed nets

-Regulation applies to a towed net with a mesh size of 55 millimetres or
+to a towed net with a mesh size of 80 millimetres or more.

-a single cod-end sensu stricto the number of meshes around any circumference of
+sensu stricto the number of meshes around any circumference of the cod-end must

-piece shall not be less than the maximum number of meshes on the circumference
+not be less than the maximum number of meshes on the circumference of the front

 9 Certain